The Basics of Building an Efficient and Secure Intranet Portal

-The best solution to avoid overload is to create a map of the sequence of pages of the Intranet and a site menu.
+The best solution to avoid overload is to create a map of the sequence of pages of the portal and a site menu.
 As well, make sure that you update the content regularly.

 Test your Intranet

-When you are ready to launch the Intranet, it’s wise to test it for functionality and user-friendliness.
-Any Intranet provider should be able to give you a demo or a free trial to assess the suitability of the software.
+When you are ready to launch the portal, it’s wise to test it for functionality and user-friendliness.
+Any intranet provider should be able to give you a demo or a free trial to assess the suitability of the software.
 Afterward, you can tweak the design and content as needed before it is made available to frontline workers.

 Pitfalls to avoid when building an Intranet

-When designing an Intranet, consider possible issues that may negatively impact the usability and value of your portal.
+When designing an intranet portal, consider possible issues that may negatively impact the usability and value of your portal.
 Let's break them down so you are aware of these pitfalls in advance.

 Missed user requirements

 The most common pitfall is lack of understanding of user requirements.
-The success of an Шntranet depends on users' acceptance of the system.
-So, if employees do not see the value in using an Шntranet, it will be a forgotten tool that nobody uses.
+The success of an intranet portal depends on users' acceptance of the system.
+So, if employees do not see the value in using a company portal, it will be a forgotten tool that nobody uses.
 Hence, it’s easier to listen to user requirements at the beginning of the development than to update the portal over time.

-The idea that an Intranet will always be successful is a huge mistake.
+The idea that a portal will always be successful is a huge mistake.
 A company needs to consider change management from the beginning of the development process.
-The Intranet system must be constantly updated and properly managed to provide employees with relevant and up-to-date information.
+The corporate system must be constantly updated and properly managed to provide employees with relevant and up-to-date information.

 Another pitfall a company may face is the lack of smooth navigation.
 If a site isn’t user-friendly and convenient, it’s difficult to find the necessary information.
-So employees will rarely use the Intranet portal (or never).
-It's important to incorporate features (i.e. search bars, drop-down menu) into your Intranet if you want employees to find what they're looking for.
+So employees will rarely use the intranet portal (or never).
+It's important to incorporate features (i.e. search bars, drop-down menu) into your internal portal if you want employees to find what they're looking for.

-One more reason why Intranets fail is useless content.
-Employees typically expect Intranet data to help them get work done and find it quickly when needed.
+One more reason why company websites fail is useless content.
+Employees typically expect шntranet data to help them get work done and find it quickly when needed.
 However, if the information is ineffective and doesn’t produce results of the search, the risk of employees may not come back to the Intranet portal increase.
 It is important to have content editors and meetings to keep information fresh.